DavidHScott/AULandingChromeBookmarks/README.md

 - Download the zip and extract it in a permanent location
 - Go to chrome://extensions/ in your Chrome browser
 - turn on _Developer mode_ and _load unpacked extension_
 - choose the folder with the extension files to load the extension.
+- right click the extension icon in your browser and choose Options.
+- Add your AU username and save.
+Your bookmarks and available courses should appear on the options page if you entered the correct id.

 This extension is not officially supported by or endorsed by Athabasca University.